 If the core features of the RFP management software that you are looking at does not pass at least one of these tests, then you should reevaluate its potential as a true solution.

 Vendorful’s RFP management solution has all of the must-have features that procurement teams need because our team has been in your shoes.
 Every one of our features will pass those evaluation questions without a second thought, and even the most out-of-touch stakeholder in your organization will be able to contribute to your RFPs without additional hand-holding.
-If you are interested in addressing the pitfalls of your purchasing process, and you are looking for a solution, click here to request a demo of our RFP management software.
+If you are interested in addressing the pitfalls of your purchasing process, and you are looking for a solution, schedule a demo of our vendor management services.